kevinrsebastian/AndroidBoilerplate/README.md

 ### Core Module

 Provides components and utilities commonly shared by other modules such as:
+* EnvConfig class that holds environment variables pulled from BuildConfig
 * SharedPreferences

 ### Test Module